PADDLE & LEARN

 History | Culture | Salmon | Environment | Energy

-An immersive eleven-day canoe trip and exploration of Columbia River issues, the Columbia River Field School takes place for the first time this August 8-19!
-The Field School invites 16 Columbia Basin youth aged 15-18 to travel by canoe while exploring important aspects of the river’s story through ecology, hydrology, geography, economics, politics, history and culture.
+An immersive eleven-day canoe trip and exploration of Columbia River issues, the Columbia River Field School invites 16 Columbia Basin youth aged 15-18 to travel by canoe while exploring important aspects of the river’s story through ecology, hydrology, geography, economics, politics, history and culture.
 Participants paddle key sections of the river and visit important sites, including the Columbia Wetlands, historic First Nations’ sites, dams and reservoirs, etc. The Field School is designed to give students a much-needed understanding of the complex challenges and opportunities of the Columbia, so they can shape its future.

-The Field School will explore the Canadian part of the Columbia River by canoe, from the headwaters at Canal Flats, through Columbia Lake and the Columbia Wetlands, the Revelstoke area, Lower Arrow Lake, the confluence with Kootenay at Castlegar and south to the US border.
-Students will learn canoe skills and safety at the start of the journey, camp out at riverside along the way, and paddle important sections of the mighty Columbia.
+The Field School explores the Canadian part of the Columbia River by canoe, from the headwaters at Canal Flats, through Columbia Lake and the Columbia Wetlands, the Revelstoke area, Lower Arrow Lake, the confluence with Kootenay at Castlegar and south to the US border.
+Participants learn canoe skills and safety at the start of the journey, camp out at riverside along the way, and paddle important sections of the mighty Columbia.

 Along the way, place-based workshops, speakers and discussions will cover the history and the future of the river, including:

 - The history of river travel, First Nations and European

 - Salmon: History, restoration, cultural importance

 - Key species and Ecology: Endangered fish and birds, invasive species, the Columbia Wetlands.

 - Water quality and quantity: Flows, flooding, glaciers and snowpack, water quality monitoring, nutrient flows